-- 1) Election of nine directors. - 2) Ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as the Company's independent registered public accounting firm for 2014. - 3) Reapproval of the material terms of performance goals under the Company's Long-Term Incentive Plan. - 4) Amendment of the Company's Restated Articles of Incorporation to reduce certain shareholder approval requirements. - 5) Advisory (non-binding) vote on executive compensation. - Transaction of other business that may come before the meeting or any adjournment or postponement thereof.
+- Ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as the Company's independent registered public 2) accounting firm for 2014. - 3) Reapproval of the material terms of performance goals under the Company's Long-Term Incentive Plan. - 4) Amendment of the Company's Restated Articles of Incorporation to reduce certain shareholder approval requirements. - 5) Advisory (non-binding) vote on executive compensation. - 6) Transaction of other business that may come before the meeting or any adjournment or postponement thereof.